-EVV Systems to be Implemented State-wide on Jan.
-1, 2018
+EVV Systems to be Implemented State-wide January 2018

 COLUMBUS, Ohio, Sept.
 26, 2017 – Sandata Technologies, the leading provider of electronic visit verification™ (EVV™) software to the home care industry, announced today account manager Debra Hankish led a panel discussion on the federal EVV mandate and its potential effects on Ohio’s agency and non-agency home care providers at the Ohio Council for Home Care & Hospice’s Annual Conference, on Sept.
 20.